cylc/cylc-admin/docs/proposal-rose-suite-run.md

   * `rose suite-run`
   * `rose suite-scan`
   * `rose suite-shutdown`
+* As with cylc, we will provide hidden commands which simply report what commands should be used in their place.
-* Assume we will still need to support `rose stem`
+* Assume we will still need to support `rose stem`.

 Related issues / notes:
 * [cylc-flow #1030](https://github.com/cylc/cylc-flow/issues/1030)
 * [Workshop notes](https://cylc.github.io/cylc-admin/feb2020-workshop-notes#wednesday).
   Note that this proposal differs in a number of ways from what was discussed at the workshop:
   * no git version control of run dir (future enhancement?)
-  * can't use play to unhold (a held suite should restart in held mode)
-  * no numbered run dirs for named runs?
-  * warm starts continue in same run dir?
+  * "in place warm start" now effectively supported via `cylc clean`
-  * proposing to remove old commands rather than deprecate (hard to do safely)
+  * proposing to make old commands obsolete rather than deprecated (too hard to do safely)
+  * probably several other differences as well

 ### Log file changes